-In September 2006, the FASB issued Statement of Financial Accounting Standards No. 158, "Employers' Accounting for Defined Pension and Other Postretirement Plans" ("SFAS No. 158"), which was effective for the year ending December 31, 2006 except for the requirement that the benefit plan assets and obligations be measured as of the date of the employer's statement of financial position, which was effective for the year ending December 28, 2008.
-The Company adopted the measurement date provisions of SFAS No. 158 on the first day of the first quarter of 2008 and used the "one measurement" approach.
+In September 2006, the FASB issued new guidance on employers' accounting for defined pension and other postretirement plans, which was effective for the year ending December 31, 2006 except for the requirement that the benefit plan assets and obligations be measured as of the date of the employer's statement of financial position, which was effective for the year ending December 28, 2008.
+The Company adopted the measurement date provisions of this new guidance on the first day of the first quarter of 2008 and used the "one measurement" approach.
 The incremental effect of applying the measurement date provisions on the balance sheet in the first quarter of 2008 was as follows: